Local Surfer, 18, Dies From Rare Brain Cancer on Christmas

 Kira received widespread support from the community throughout her treatments, including on a GoFundMe page created on her behalf.

-A paddle out and celebration of life is expected to be held in January, according to the family.
-A family-run Facebook page will have more details.
+A paddle out and celebration of life are expected to be held in January, according to the family.
+Please check the family-run Facebook page for more details.

+"Kira’s request - made repetitively before she passed - was to have a big, giant party with music, lights, dancing, happy people...
+She wanted a celebration," the Facebook page said.
+"And so, we will celebrate!"